-In 1987 Real Sports Boxing introduced gamers to a more realistic boxing game.
+In 1987, Real Sports Boxing introduced gamers to a more realistic boxing game.
 Real Sports Boxing had rounds; counted punches, and gave gamers a side view.
-Although there were a few improvements, they were big because they had some of the basics like, rounds that made the game more realistic.

 In 1994 Super Punch-Out came out for the SNES.
 Super Punch-Out was able to maintain their arcade game play and bring a realistic third-person view.
 Even the background seemed more realistic to what a boxer sees in a real bout.

 Attempts for better boxing games were made, but not even Foes of Ali or Evander Holyfield’s Real Deal Boxing were able to pull off sequels like Punch-Out.
-In 1998 Knockout Kings was released, Knock Out Kings offered what very few boxing games did; actual fighters we knew and loved.
+In 1998, Knockout Kings was released, offering what very few boxing games did; actual fighters we knew and loved.
 Knockout Kings let you compete against 32 of the most popular boxers, ranging from Muhammad Ali, Sugar Ray Leonard, to Oscar De La Hoya.
-Knockout Kings let you maneuver around the ring and move your body to avoid hits.
+It also allowed players to maneuver around the ring and move your body to avoid hits.
 Knockout Kings was a game made for boxing fans.

-The Fight Night series started off in 2004 with Fight Night 2004, ever since they’ve brought the world of boxing one step closer to gaming consoles.
+The Fight Night series started off in 2004, and ever since they’ve brought the world of boxing one step closer to gaming consoles.
 Hay-makers, cut men, and 12 round bouts, commentary, blood, sweat, made gamers feel like they were actually in the fight-or at least watching a good PPV fight.

 Today’s boxing games offer far more than what was offered in the Atari 2600.
 They offer better graphics, accurate rules, and known boxers.
 Games like Punch-Out!! (for the Wii) and Kinect Sports let us enjoy the actual dodging and swinging we see our favorite boxers do, now we can actually get a workout from boxing games!